 Meester consulted with doctors to get a handle on what Rebecca’s illness (loosely diagnosed in the film as either schizophrenia or bipolar disorder) might mean for her.
 “People who have these disorders are not violent all the time.
 In fact, they’re not usually violent, but when they are they’re horribly violent and they take things to the extreme,” she said in a 2011 interview.

 The Roommate is mostly focused on the wild excesses that Rebecca is capable of.
-But the most interesting parts of Meester’s performance take place in those gray areas before the violence takes hold.
+But the most interesting parts of Meester’s performance take place in those grey areas before the violence takes hold.

 My favourite scene is probably Rebecca’s most quiet aggression of all.
 With Sarah on a date with Stephen (Gigandet) a frat boy with a heart of gold, she starts calling her incessantly, fretting over her lack of control.
 When the two lovers return to the dorm, Rebecca is waiting, still and furious, in the hall.
 “I kept calling and calling,” she says, and when Sarah tries to explain, interrupts her with a sneer: “I’m going to bed now — I’m glad you’re okay.”
 Suddenly, what could have been a totally innocuous moment is a viscerally gripping one, hinging on Meester’s line delivery and inflection — and of course, her eyes, telegraphing betrayal, fury and weariness all at once.